 DIAGNOSIS AND TREATMENT: Diagnosis and treatment of illness and the prescribing of drugs and medicines are not the responsibility of the public schools and are not to be practiced by any school personnel, including school nurses, unless authorized.
 In certain circumstances, when medication is necessary in order that the student remain in school, the school may cooperate with parents in the supervision of medication that the student will use.
-However, the medical person authorized to prescribe medication (or the parent if it is a non-prescription medication) must send a written order to the building administrator who may supervise the administrator requesting the school's cooperation in such supervision and releasing the school district and personnel from liability.
-School personnel shall not be required to be custodians of any medication, when requested in writing by the parents.
+However, the medical person authorized to prescribe medication (or the parent if it is a non-prescription medication) must send a written order to the building administrator who may supervise the administration of the medication and treatment.
+The parents must submit a written request to the building administrator requesting the school's cooperation in such supervision and releasing the school district and personnel from liability.
+School personnel shall not be required to be custodians of any medication except as required by a written order of a licensed medical person or, in the case of non-prescription medication, when requested in writing by the parents.